nearform/titus/docs/developers/packages/titus-starter-docs/README.md

 # Titus Documentation Starter Kit

-This document describes how to install and run the documentation that is included in Titus.
-The documentation can be run locally or online.
+This document describes how to install and run the documentation kit that is included in Titus.
+The documentation can run locally or online.

 ## Features
+The documentation kit includes the following features:

 * Easy to use Markdown documentation
 * Includes a user-friendly theme